 In our last productivity chapter, we elaborated on hacks that can make your productivity at work go from a dull zero to an exhilarating 100.
-While there is still an ample amount of advice available on the internet for work, very few focus on the homefront.
+While there is still an ample amount of advice available on the internet for work, very few foci on the homefront.

 Most of us associate productivity with things we do at work and fail to understand that productivity at work is directly proportional to productivity at home.
 The way we start our day or actions that we take back home, augment our productivity and allow us to make most of our day.

-Keeping this in mind, we did some hard work for you and dove into daily lives of successful people to understand what keeps them going.
+Keeping this in mind, we did some hard work for you and dove into the daily lives of successful people to understand what keeps them going.
 Here are four actionable takeaways that you can start immediately to make a difference in your daily life.

 Have a morning ritual